Demographics of Yukon: Religion

+The Majority of Christians in Yukon are Anglicans and Catholics, with a small number of Presbyterians and members of the United Church of Canada.

 Migration

 Immigration

+The 2021 census reported that immigrants (individuals born outside Canada) comprise 5,385 persons or 13.6 percent of the total population of Yukon.

+Recent immigration

-The 2016 Canadian census counted a total of 4,410 immigrants living in Yukon.The most commonly reported countries of birth for these immigrants were:
+The 2021 Canadian census counted a total of 1,125 people who immigrated to Yukon between 2016 and 2021.

 Internal migration

 A total of 7,400 people moved to Yukon from other parts of Canada between 1996 and 2006 while 10,505 people moved in the opposite direction.
 These movements resulted in a net influx of 230 from the Northwest Territories; and a net outmigration of 2,505 to Alberta, 915 to British Columbia and 115 to New Brunswick.
 There was a net influx of 120 francophones from Quebec during this period.
 All net inter-provincial and official minority movements of more than 100 persons are given.